TLDR:

 Usability testing - How can we positively iterate upon these wireframes?

-5 Participants were given 3 tasks, producing the following insights:
+5 Participants had 3 tasks, producing the following insights

 Final High-Fidelity Wireframes